 Best for: people who want file handling, drag-and-drop workflows, and a mixed utility layer.

-Trade-off: if your main need is private text capture, encrypted clipboard items, snippets, and Apple Notes, NotchPad is more focused.
+Trade-off: if your main need is notes, clipboard history, snippets, and Apple Notes, NotchPad is more focused.

 Topnote is a cleaner, narrower idea: put notes in the notch.
 If all you want is a simple Notes Island for quick capture, it is easy to understand.